Neches High School

 Neches High School is a public high school located in unincorporated Neches, Texas, and classified as a 1A school by the UIL.
 It is part of the Neches Independent School District located in central Anderson County.
-In 2013, the school was rated "Met Standard" by the Texas Education Agency.
+During 2023-2024, Neches High School had an enrollment of 146 students and a student to teacher ratio of 9.54.
+The school received an A from the Texas Education Agency for the 2022–2023 school year.